There are certain fundamentals that any owner of a diesel-powered boat should be aware of.

 Simple routine maintenance will help to guarantee years of trouble-free service.

 This is a must!
 Fuel may become “contaminated” when it contains water, sediment or other solids.
 To avoid this contamination, don’t store your boat for the winter, and don’t let it sit around for weeks at a time with partly-full fuel tanks.
 A full tank minimizes condensation of water vapor on the tank’s interior walls.
 This reduces the volume of condensate entering the fuel system.

 Knowing the gallons of fuel consumed by your boat per hour and the fuel tank capacity will allow you to know your boat’s range between fill-ups.
 20% of your fuel should be held in reserve – thus it’s important to not do not delay re-fueling to the point where you have expended nearly all the fuel in the tank.
 To suck up the last few gallons of fuel from the bottom of the tank increases your chance of sucking up water (tank condensate), sludge, and other contaminants – perhaps even air – into your fuel lines.

-Diesels engines don’t like to idle in neutral, or even in gear at low speeds.
-Running at the sweet spot, ( after just a few minutes of initial warm-up, the engine should move the boat at reasonable speed with minimal noise and very little harmonic vibration.
+Diesel engines don’t like to idle in neutral, or even in gear at low speeds.
+Running at the sweet spot (after just a few minutes of initial warm-up), the engine should move the boat at a reasonable speed with minimal noise and very little harmonic vibration.